wittend/mag-usb/docs/Data-Format.md

 # Data Format

-mag-usb prints one JSON object per line to stdout.
+mag-usb prints one JSON object per line to OUTPUT_PRINT.
 Each line represents a single sample of the magnetometer vector (and optionally other values in the future).

 ## Baseline schema
 ```